 All students who plan to take a bar examination should review the state bar requirements before requesting documentation for the bar.
 Students from other countries should bring with them to the US an official transcript and a certified translation in sealed envelopes or with official seals for submission to the bar when applying to take the bar exam.
-Upon completing the LLM degree, the student should obtain an official Golden Gate transcript online from the National Student Clearinghouse, or from the Registrar's Office.
+Upon completing the LLM degree, the student should order an official Golden Gate University transcript from the National Student Clearinghouse.
 Students from nations where it may take considerable time to obtain official records should plan ahead.
-Information on requesting official transcripts, certification to the bar, and bar-related forms and documents are available online.